 Maltese puppy development, as it happens in several other toy breeds, follows a developmental pattern that is different compared to the development of several other large dog breeds.

 There are therefore important things to keep into consideration before adopting a Maltese puppy.

 Although small breed dogs are known for developing faster than larger breeds, and therefore, are expected to typically finish growing before their larger cousins, things may start a bit at a slow pace initially before they catch up.

 Week-by-Week Maltese Puppy Development

-According to the American Kennel Club, adult Maltese puppies are expected to weigh under 7 pounds, with the ideal weight being from 4 to 6 pounds preferred.
+According to the American Kennel Club breed standard, adult Maltese dogs are expected to weigh under 7 pounds, with the ideal weight being from 4 to 6 pounds preferred.

 Below is just a roughly estimated week-by-week Maltese puppy development chart.
 Every puppy is different so there are no rules of thumb as long as the puppy is happy and healthy.